-People with Kaposi sarcoma may experience the following symptoms or signs, in particular if they also have human immunodeficiency virus (HIV) or acquired immune deficiency syndrome (AIDS).
+People with Kaposi sarcoma may experience the following symptoms or signs, especially if they also have human immunodeficiency virus (HIV) or acquired immune deficiency syndrome (AIDS).
 Symptoms are changes that you can feel in your body.
 Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.
 Sometimes, people with Kaposi sarcoma do not have any of these changes.
 Or, the cause of a symptom may be a different medical condition that is not cancer.

 Slightly elevated purple, pink, brown, or red blotches or bumps anywhere on the skin or in the mouth and/or throat